yr991104/Aivle_06_17/pointsystem/POINT_SYSTEM_LOGIC.md

 2. **ViewHistory Event**: Triggers when a user reads an e-book
    - Checks if user is a member (required for reading)
    - Checks subscription status (subscribed vs non-subscribed)
+   - Retrieves book price from aisystem EBook.price field
-   - Deducts points only for non-subscribed members
+   - Deducts points based on actual book price for non-subscribed members

 ### Key Components